Rule 4501-8-09 | Course requirements.

 (3) Each student successfully enrolled in an online abbreviated adult course shall be provided with a username and password.
 This username and password shall be required for each time the student logs into the program;

-(4) Personal validation questions shall appear, at a minimum, twice throughout the entire course and at a minimum shall appear once during the final examination.
+(4) Personal validation questions appear, at a minimum, twice throughout the entire course and at a minimum appear once during the final examination.
 The student shall answer correctly the personal validation question within sixty seconds for the questions presented over the internet.
 The student shall have no more than one additional opportunity to answer another validation question if the student fails to answer correctly the first question.
-Failure to answer both validation questions correctly shall lock the student out of the program for twenty-four hours.
+Failure to answer both validation questions correctly locks the student out of the program for a calendar day;